 It is the combination of these mechanisms which allows arthocynanins to be beneficial across so many disease states.
 Below we shall examine some of the specific health issues where anthocyanins have been deemed beneficial.

 Clarity of vision, or how well defined you can see an image (visual acuity), can be improved through administration of anthocyanin (37).
 However, this is not the only part of vision which can be improved.
 The ability to see in the dark (night vision) is also enhanced through the provision of anthocyanin (37).

 Interestingly researchers have also suggested a relationship between anthocyanins and weight loss (13).
 This study provided mice a high fat diet in combination with anthocyanins.
 Their results found an effective inhibition of body weight and fat (adipose) tissue gain.

 They also saw the prevention of a number of metabolic disease factors including hyperglycaemia (high blood sugar) and hyperinsulinaemia.
-This provides evidence of anthocyanins role in management of obesity, diabetes and metabolic syndrome.
+This provides evidence of anthocyanins role in management of obesity and metabolic syndrome.

 A final health related benefit of anthocyanin is through modulation of the nervous system to boost cognition and memory, whilst helping to prevent age related neurodegeneration.

 Experiments with mice show both enhanced cognitive function and reduction in lipid peroxidation in brain tissues(46).
 This is supported by evidence showing that administration of high arthocynanin content blueberry extract leads to effective reversal of neurodegenerative memory and motor functions (47).

 The question remains then, how can arthocynanin use its various properties to assist athletic performance in healthy individuals?